larsiusprime/FlashEmulator/README.md

 1. Build a native (C++) OpenFL app as the overall "container"
 2. Provide a simple frontend for loading SWF content at runtime
 3. Parse the SWF content, extract all library symbol references, frame scripts, ABC, etc.
-4. Invoke the AVM, bootstrap the ABC program insertion point, and begin execution
+4. Invoke the AVM, bootstrap the ABC, find the source flash app's insertion point, and begin execution
+5. Compare vs. Adobe's flash player, note inaccuracies, fix bugs, lather, rinse, repeat until good.

 Obviously, plenty of research will be required to work out the details -- when and how the internal AVM will need to call out to the container app to move objects around, all the fiddly details surrounding preloading and load timings, audio encodings, fonts, etc.